What is the Lower Hutt Community Foodbank?

 Who is involved?

 The Lower Hutt Community Foodbank is a volunteer organisation.
-There is also a part-time paid Client Manager who interviews and screens clients.
+There is also a part-time paid Service Coordinator who interviews clients.

 How is the Foodbank managed?

 The Foodbank is managed by a committee consisting of volunteers who are elected annually at Annual General Meetings held in August each year.

 About 35 volunteers work for the Foodbank.
 They come from all parts of the Hutt community with different ages, backgrounds, ethnic groups, religions, abilities and skills represented.